 The Setnor School of Music offers a variety of choral and instrumental ensembles open to students of all majors across Syracuse University and SUNY ESF.
 Some ensembles require an audition, while others are open to all.

-Auditions for the Syracuse University Symphony Orchestra and Wind Ensemble will take place on Monday, August 29 (woodwinds and brass; required audition material is available for download below), and Tuesday, August 30 (strings).
+Auditions for Setnor's Symphony Orchestra and Wind Ensemble will take place on Monday, August 28 (woodwinds and brass; required audition material is available for download below), and Tuesday, August 29 (strings).
 Sign-up sheets will be posted outside 400 Crouse College during Opening Weekend.
 The orchestra meets Monday/Wednesday/Friday from 2:15-3:35 p.m.
+If you have questions about Symphony Orchestra, contact Professor James Tapia, conductor, at email@example.com.
 Wind Ensemble meets Monday/Wednesday/Friday from 12:45-2:05 p.m.
-If you have questions about Symphony Orchestra, contact Professor James Tapia, conductor, at email@example.com.
 For questions about Wind Ensemble, contact Professor Bradley Ethington, conductor, at firstname.lastname@example.org.

 Concert Band is a non-audition concert ensemble open to both music majors and non-majors.
 It offers an opportunity to perform outstanding large-band works.
-Under the direction of Professor Justin Mertz, the Concert Band rehearses on Wednesdays from 5:15 p.m.-7:15 p.m. during the spring semester and provides an excellent opportunity for Syracuse University Marching Band members to make music in a concert setting.
-The band performs one concert in Crouse College’s Setnor Auditorium at the end of the spring semester.
-For more information, please contact Professor Mertz at email@example.com.
+The Concert Band rehearses on Wednesdays from 5:15-7:15 p.m. during the spring semester.
+For more information, please contact Francesca Moore, administrative specialist, University Bands, at email@example.com.

 Required Audition Material (orchestra and wind ensemble)

-Auditions for select choirs (Hendricks Chapel Choir, Oratorio Society, and University Singers) will be held on Sunday, August 28, from 1-5 p.m.; Monday, August 29, from 9 a.m.-5 p.m.; and Tuesday, August 30, from 9 a.m.-5 p.m.
+Auditions for select choirs (University Singers, Hendricks Chapel Choir, and Oratorio Society) will be held on Sunday, August 27, from 1-5 p.m.; Monday, August 28, from 9 a.m.-5 p.m.; and Tuesday, August 29, from 9 a.m.-5 p.m.
 All auditions are held in 302 Crouse College and last approximately eight minutes.
 No preparation is necessary.
 The audition consists of vocalization (listening to your tone and determining your vocal range), tonal memory exercises, and sight-singing.
+Concert Choir and Women’s Choir do not involve full auditions but require voice screening for placement.
 There will also be time to answer any questions you may have about the different choirs we offer.
 To schedule an audition, email firstname.lastname@example.org or call 315.443.4106.

 Jazz, Funk, and Rock Ensembles